 For the sake of example, let us suppose that the server's IP address is

 ping -n 1 192.168.1.101 into a Command line input (on Command tab of Run DOS or CMD command Action).

 -n 1 parameter means that only one data packet will be sent per time to ensure server connectivity.
 If connection is somewhat unstable, you might want to increase the number of data packets sent each time.
 Note that you will have to substitute

-Run DOS / Cmd Command Action can process returned errorlevels.
+Run DOS or CMD command Action can process returned errorlevels.
 In this case, we will need to set the option to Treat error levels greater than 0 as error.
 Which means that anything but completely successful ping will be treated as error.
-Note that Wait for command to complete / terminate must be selected in order for Run DOS / Cmd Command to wait for the results of ping command before finishing the Task.
+Note that Wait for command to complete or terminate must be selected in order for Run DOS or CMD command to wait for the results of ping command before finishing the Task.

-The Task described in this tutorial might be insufficient to grant complete connectivity check.
+The Task described in this tutorial might be insufficient to diagnose a connectivity problem.
 For more comprehensive approach, you might want to:

 If you have any questions, please do not hesitate to contact our support team.